mramshaw/helm-test/README.md

 Starter Charts are regular charts, but in template form - and must be stored in the `~/.helm/starters/` directory.

+#### helm dep update

+This step is only needed if there are any project dependencies.
+These may be specified in a `requirements.yaml` file.

+Running a <kbd>helm dep update mychart</kbd> command will then generate a `requirements.lock` file (this file should be checked into any code repositories along with the `requirements.yaml` file).

 #### helm lint

 The __lint__ command can be used to check for possible errors and/or omissions.